 As this is a reflection assignment, there is no right or wrong answer.
 Responses should be genuine and demonstrate the student's commitment to professional development.
+There are no APA requirements for this paper.

 In a 2 to 3-page reflection, please answer the following: